By Elle Michael River

 “Well it’s not true.
 No house.
 Not for me.”
-Isabella sighed and looked back at Olivia.
+Isabella clenched her fists.
 “In fact, the only thing true right now is that we’re going to have to put your hair up in a bun.”

 “Aw, c’mon, Bella, a bun?”

 “It’s not boring.
 It’s just straightened.
 You didn’t have curly hair as a kid.
-You don’t know the struggle,” said Olivia.
+You don’t know the struggle.
+Either of you.” said Olivia.

 “You’re right,” said Isabella, “I didn’t.
 And I don’t have to.
 Because I didn’t straighten my hair last night.”
-She stood up from the folding chair before her friend could say another word.
-Walking over to the almost-empty box of donuts, Isabella selected the plain, unfrosted one, and floated out of the room.
-She held her chin high, ignoring the scowls from the sea of red she would soon call family.
+She stood up from the folding chair, walked over to the almost-empty box of donuts, selected the plain, un-frosted one, and floated out of the room.

 . . . .

 “You know, the…” Violet sighed.
 “I probably should have asked you this sooner.
-Like, last week, or last night, or something….
-But I have to ask.
+Like, last week, or last night, or at least before we’d finished your makeup… But I still have to ask.
 Or I wouldn’t be doing my job as your—”

 “Maid of Honor,” said Isabella.

 “Right.
 That.”
-Violet paused and took a deep breath.
-“So, as your Maid of Honor… are you sure?
+Violet took a deep breath.
+“So, as your Maid of Honor, are you sure?
 Are you sure you want to marry him?
-I mean, I like him, but… his family is, well….” she trailed off.
-“I want you to be happy, and I believe you when you say you are, but, Bella,” — she took her friend’s soft hands in hers— “if you said you weren’t ready, I mean, if you said no, I’d understand.
+I mean, I like him, but his family is, well.”
+She grabbed Isabelle’s hands.
+“I want you to be happy, and I believe you when you say you are, but if you said you weren’t ready, I’d understand.
 And I’d run with you.”

-Isabella could feel her heart in her throat, the room around her blurring as Violet’s face came into focus.
-Her friend’s mouth was moving again, saying something, but she couldn’t hear it.
+Isabella’s heartbeat filled her ears and the room spun.
+Violet’s mouth moved, but she couldn’t hear it.
 She couldn’t breathe.
 She shouldn’t breathe.
-Not in this dress.
-Not now, it was too late.
+Not in this dress., not now.
+It was too late.
 Isabella should have considered how important air was before she’d laced up the back so tight.

 “It is not my day, Bella.
-It is your day,” said Violet, “and yes, I would ‘give it all up’ as you say.
-I would do anything for you.”
+It is your day.
+I planned it for you.”
+Violet joined Isabella by the sanctuary doors and touched the velvet bows.
+“And I would do anything for you.”